‘Bachelor’ Spoilers: Colton Tells One Lady He’s ‘Falling In Love With You Too’ During Episode 8 Hometown

 — The Bachelor (@BachelorABC) February 22, 2019

 E!
-News notes that Colton and Tayshia will go skydiving before having this intense talk and Bachelor spoilers suggest that the time spent with her family goes well too.
-Will Underwood eventually regret talling Adams that he was falling in love with her, considering that he’s also falling for at least one other woman too?
+News notes that Colton and Tayshia will go skydiving before having this intense talk, and Bachelor spoilers suggest that the time spent with her family goes well, too.
+Will Underwood eventually regret telling Adams that he was falling in love with her, considering that he’s also falling for at least one other woman at the same time?

-The Bachelor spoilers tease that Episode 8 will have plenty of intense, emotional moments for Colton Underwood, Tayshia Adams, and his remaining ladies and fans will not want to miss the final few episodes of the season.
+The Bachelor spoilers tease that Episode 8 will have plenty of intense, emotional moments for Colton Underwood, Tayshia Adams, and his remaining ladies.
+Fans will not want to miss the final few episodes of the season.